royalt1234/Darey.io-PBL/Project-11.md

 ![](./images/p11/ScreenShot_5_7_2022_3_36_58_PM.png)

-4. Setup Jenkins project to automatically build the ansible-config-mgt repo once there is an update to master branch
+4. Setup Jenkins project, to automatically build the ansible-config-mgt repo once there is an update to master branch

 ![](/images/p11/ScreenShot_5_7_2022_3_56_55_PM.png)